GregBlair/BoardGameGraph/README.md

 5. Submit a pull request

 ## History
-I spend way too much time playing simple board games like Checkers, Reversi, and Connect Four, with deplorable win/lose/draw stats.
+I spend too much time playing simple board games like Checkers, Reversi, and Connect Four, with deplorable win/lose/draw stats.
 I am unemployed at this writing and would like to spend some of my time learning a managed programming language.
 ## Credits
 Greg Blair.